Welcome to the online proposal submission application for the 16th Academic and Health Policy Conference on Criminal Justice Health.

 We invite you to submit your abstract to participate in the conference.
 We are looking forward to an event rich in learning, networking, and sharing best practices.
-While the format will be different, we expect that the caliber of presentations and discussions will be on par with previous conferences.

 CONFERENCE LEARNING OBJECTIVES

 PRESENTATION TYPES AND DESCRIPTIONS